Chocolate mendiants

 What exactly are chocolate mendiants?

 Mendiants are thin chocolate discs topped with dried fruits and nuts — a traditional French confection.
-This recipe uses 200g of 70% dark chocolate melted in a double boiler, then spooned into 2-inch discs on parchment paper, each topped with raisins, a hazelnut, and a piece of candied ginger before the chocolate sets.
+I melt 200g of 70% dark chocolate in a double boiler, spoon it into 2-inch discs on parchment paper, and top each one with raisins, a hazelnut, and a piece of candied ginger before the chocolate sets.

 Why candied ginger specifically — can other toppings be used?

-The article describes candied ginger as the author’s “latest addiction” and one reason this particular combination was chosen.
-Any dried or candied fruit or nut can be swapped in — the recipe encourages experimenting with different combinations for varied flavors and textures, which is part of what makes mendiants fun to make as edible gifts.
+Candied ginger is my latest addiction, which is one reason I chose this particular combination.
+Any dried or candied fruit or nut can be swapped in — experiment with different combinations for varied flavors and textures, which is part of what makes mendiants so fun to make as edible gifts.

 Ooooo, these would be a good homemade Christmas gift!